muammar/muammar.github.io/content/authors/admin/_index.md

     url: https://odysseytx.com

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, electronic structure and software development.
+bio: My research interests include machine learning, electronic structure, and software development.

 # Interests to show in About widget
 interests: